Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

   * The PlayerCharacter informs the customer
   * The PlayerCharacter does not inform the customer

-The stats of the PlayerCharacter change depending on the decision made by the PlayerAudience.
-Since a new bug occurs, the PlayerAudience has to decide how the PlayerCharacters will proceed in the next StoryFlowDecision.
+The PlayerCharacterStatusValues change depending on the StoryFlowDecision made by the PlayerAudience.
+With the occurrence of a new bug, the PlayerAudience has to decide how the PlayerCharacter will handle the issue in the next StoryFlowDecision.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-10.svg)